pallets/flask/esof/docs/assignment2.md

 * **Pre-conditions**: Extensions should be compatible with Flask version used

 * **Description**:

 1. The developer need to solve a problem that Flask core doesn’t solve
 2. He search and install  a developed solution.

 * **Post-conditions**:

-1. Flask will have the package installed.
+1. Flask has the package installed.

-* **Variations**:

-* **Exceptions**:

 <p align="center">
   <img src="https://github.com/rodavoce/flask/blob/development/esof/res/test.png">